Guy Paul Morin: Acquittal and aftermath

 Improvements in DNA testing led to a test in January 1995 which excluded Morin as the murderer, just days before his appeal was to be heard.
 On January 23, 1995, Chief Justice Charles Dubin of the Court of Appeal for Ontario allowed the appeal and entered a directed verdict of acquittal in response to the DNA evidence that all parties agreed was accurate.
 This verdict led to a group of volunteers to form the Association in Defence of the Wrongly Convicted (AIDWYC), now known as Innocence Canada.

 An inquiry culminating in the Kaufman Report into Morin's case also uncovered evidence of police and prosecutorial misconduct, and of misrepresentation of forensic evidence by the Ontario Centre of Forensic Sciences.
 Morin received $1.25 million in compensation from the Ontario government.

 Identification of murderer

 On October 15, 2020, just days past the 36th anniversary of Jessop's death, police identified Jessop's murderer as Calvin Hoover based on DNA evidence and genetic genealogy.
 Hoover died by his own hand in 2015.
 He was 28 in 1984.
 Police said that he was an associate to the family and had a criminal record that was unrelated to the case.
-Calvin Hoover, his wife Heather and Bob Jessop all worked together at Eastern Independent Telecom.
+Calvin Hoover, his then-wife Heather and Bob Jessop all worked together at Eastern Independent Telecom.
 Calvin Hoover was a cable installer, Heather was a dispatcher, and Bob was the "lead hand" of cable installers.
 Heather Hoover was very close with Janet Jessop.
 Ken Jessop remembers going to the Hoover family home and the Hoover family coming to the Jessop home for barbecues, birthdays and other events.